Carbon-Twelve-C12/supernova/SuperNova Overview.md

 ## Production Release: Path to 1.0.0

-As we have achieved **Release Candidate 1** at version 1.0.0-RC1, we are focusing on:
+As we progress through **Release Candidate 2** at version 1.0.0-RC2, we are focusing on:

-1. ✅ **Core Functionality**: Complete - all blockchain operations working perfectly
+1. ✅ **Core Functionality**: Complete - all blockchain operations implemented and functional
 2. ✅ **Advanced Features**: Complete - quantum resistance, environmental tracking, Lightning Network
 3. ⚠️ **Community Testing**: In progress - preparing public testnet launch
 4. ⚠️ **Security Audits**: Scheduled - external security reviews and penetration testing